fastlane/fastlane/docs/Actions.md

 [Product Hunt](https://github.com/fastlane/examples/blob/master/ProductHunt/Fastfile) uses `PEM` to automatically create a new push profile for Parse.com if necessary before a release.

 ### [cert](https://github.com/fastlane/cert)

+**Note**: It is recommended to use [match](https://github.com/fastlane/match) according to the [codesigning.guide](https://codesigning.guide) for generating and maintaining your certificates.
+Use `cert` directly only if you want full control over what's going on a know more about codesigning.

 The `cert` action can be used to make sure to have the latest signing certificate installed.
 More information on the [`cert` project page](https://github.com/fastlane/cert).